JurgenHasmeta22/movielandia/README.md

 # MovieLandia24 - Next.js Full-Stack Web Application

-MovieLandia24 is a web application for discovering and sharing movies, series, seasons, episodes, genres and actors.
+MovieLandia24 is a web app for discovering and sharing movies, series, seasons, episodes, genres and actors.

-You can also CRUD reviews in movies, series, seasons, episodes, actors, search based on many criteria, see stuff based on genre, sort, paginate, auth many many more features.
+You can also review the movies, series, seasons, episodes, actors, also you can search based on many criteria, see stuff based on genre, sort, paginate, auth and many more features.

 Built using Next.js for a fast and efficient frontend, with a beautiful and responsive UI.

 ## Installation